-See, for example, the introduction of reference \cite{HaiKel2015} by M.~Hairer and D.~Kelly for a concise account.\\
+See, for example, the introduction of reference \cite{HaiKel2015} by M.~Hairer and D.~Kelly for a concise account.

-T.~Lyons' rough paths \cite{L98} are two-parameter families of Hopf algebra characters of the shuffle Hopf algebra on the finite alphabet $A=\{a_1,\ldots,a_d\}$ subject to precise estimates as well as to Chen's lemma, a lifting of the chain rule for integration.
-M. Gubinelli's branched rough paths are defined similarly to Lyons' rough paths, with the exception that the Hopf algebra at hand is the Butcher--Connes--Kreimer Hopf algebra $\Cal H_{\smop{BCK}}^A$ of $A$-decorated rooted trees.\\
+The theory of rough paths was introduced and developed by T.~Lyons' \cite{L98}.
+It is based on Chen's theory of iterated integrals \cite{Chen77} and provides an integration theory for solving differential equations driven by irregular signals.
+The intuitive idea of prescribing the path together with its iterated integrals is encapsulated by the definition of a rough path as a two-parameter family of Hopf algebra characters of the shuffle Hopf algebra $\Cal H_{{\shuffle}}^A$ over the finite alphabet $A=\{a_1,\ldots,a_d\}$, subject to precise estimates as well as to Chen's lemma.
+The latter is a lifting of the chain rule for integration.
+Gubinelli's branched rough paths are based on J.~Butcher's $B$-series from numerical integration theory, and are defined similarly to Lyons' rough paths, with the exception that the Hopf algebra at hand is the Butcher--Connes--Kreimer Hopf algebra $\Cal H_{\smop{BCK}}^A$ of $A$-decorated non-planar rooted trees.